security-force-monitor/research-handbook/source/locations-specific.rst

 Location: Summary of attributes
 *******************************

-The table below summarises the following dimensions of Locations:
+The table below summarizes the following dimensions of Locations:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a claim